syrtis-m/ao3-cold-storage/README.md

 # cold-storage
-a jupyter notebook to mass-download your ao3 bookmarks
+a jupyter notebook to mass-download your ao3 bookmarks.

+## details
+this is a work in progress - things may be broken. updates are posted on cohost under the tag `#syrtis_def` downloads are formatted as if you had downloaded them from ao3 manually. downloads are currently formatted as .epub files

 ## usage